USRA-STI/gdt-fermi/docs/missions/fermi/gbm/response.rst

      1 contiguous segments>

 This returns an |EnergyBins| object containing the count spectrum.
-See :ref:`Instrument Responses` for more information on working with single-DRM responses.
+See :external:ref:`Instrument Responses<core-response>` for more information on working with single-DRM responses.

 Instead of retrieving the nearest DRM to our time of interest, we can also interpolate the Rsp2 object: